ibrahim-shedo/Data-processing/README.md

 from sklearn.impute import KNNImputer warnings.filterwarnings("ignore")
 Read DataFrame
+Reading the dataset using pd.read_csv is straightforward.
+It's good practice to immediately check the first few rows (df.head()) and the last few rows (df.tail()) to ensure the dataset was loaded correctly.

 df = pd.read_csv("life expectancy data.csv")
 print(df.head())
 print(df.tail())
 Sanity Check of the Data
+Performing a sanity check involves understanding the dataset's shape, checking for missing values, duplicates, and getting a sense of the unique values in categorical columns.
+These steps are crucial for identifying potential issues early on.

 print(df.shape)
 print(df.info())
 print(df["Country"].unique())